Analysis | It wasn’t just the Proud Boys: Trump refused to dissuade supporters from a violent response to the election

 Trump did neither.

-“I’m urging my supporters to go into the polls and watch very carefully because that’s what has to happen,” Trump said.
+“I’m urging my supporters to go into the polls and watch very carefully, because that’s what has to happen,” Trump said.
 “I am urging them to do it.
 As you know, today, there was a big problem in Philadelphia.
 They went in to watch.
 They were called poll watchers, a very safe, very nice thing.
 They were thrown out.
 They weren’t allowed to watch.
 You know why?
-Because bad things happen in Philadelphia, bad things."
+Because bad things happen in Philadelphia, bad things.”

 This is false in a few ways.
 Poll watchers were prevented from observing voting in Philadelphia not because of some anti-Trump conspiracy but because, much as the president hates to admit it, the country is in the grip of a deadly viral pandemic.
 The poll watchers were asked to leave because there are rules about people congregating in small areas.